-Are you on holidays and want to discover the region that welcomes most of the tourists in Portugal?
+If you’re planning a list of things to do in Portugal, then you should know that Algarve is the region that welcomes most of the tourists in this country.
 Would you like to visit the points of interest and get to know a true and authentic Algarve?
-Check in this article some of the things to do in Algarve.
+Check in this article some of the things to do in Algarve!

 In this article I’m going to show you the best itinerary that will allow you to visit the most beautiful places in this region (beaches, unknown villages, amazing walking routes and much more).

 To help you plan your holidays to the Algarve I’ve prepared a 5-day itinerary (not counting with the day of arrival and the day of departure) for you to discover this beautiful region.

 Things to do in Algarve: itinerary to spend 5 days in this beautiful region

 Each day of this itinerary was prepared taking into account that Lagos was where we stayed for the night.

 During my stay in Lagos area, I’ve decided to sleep in the hotel Estrela da Luz (affiliate link) and I loved every minute spent there.
 If this hotel is not what you’re looking for then I suggest that you take a minute and check here The 3 Best Hotels in Algarve.